sonkin/JAIG/README.md

 4. Click the JAIG button when editor is open
 5. Wait for the generation to complete

-JAIG will generate file <prompt-name>-response.txt which contains a response from GPT model.
+JAIG will generate file prompt_name-response.txt which contains a response from GPT model.

 ## License